josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 im sat on a lean to in foyles because being able to see books ive had to search 30 mins for be marketed as obvious next ir current bestsellers so so very incredibly strange.

-madter and margarita is so obviously on display.
+master and margarita is so obviously on display.

 and the short histories of lost empires.